Artrageous: Notable Tours and Appearances

-Artrageous hows have been performed in all 50 US States with the exception of Delaware.
+Artrageous shows have been performed in all 50 US States with the exception of Delaware.
 Notable performances include a private event for Sir Richard Branson on Necker Island, British Virgin Island (2008); a performance at the World Cup Soccer Finals in Paris (1998); headlining at the 44th annual Festival Internacional Cervantino (2016), the NBA All Stars (2019), and the Atlanta ArtsBridge Foundation at the Cobb Energy Performing Arts Center where their show was called “the best field trip experience that we have experienced yet” by staff member Sarah Lynball.